benbaptist/minecraft-wrapper/README.md

     `sudo -H pip install --upgrade pip>=9.0.1`: Only do this if you want the packages system-wide and you risk breaking your packing system or some other dependency
  2) Better solution, use the --user flag for pip:
     `pip install --user --upgrade pip>=9.0.1`

+You will also need "tar" installed if you need backups.
+Most Linux distros have this pre-installed, but you may need to install it manually on Windows: http://gnuwin32.sourceforge.net/packages/gtar.htm

 ###  **Wrapper.py Versions**